HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 ## Responsibility

 As a homework helper it is your responsibility to review homework.
-It is also your responsibility that all the homework gets reviewed.
+It is also your responsibility that all the homework gets reviewed!
 It is not you that has to do all the reviewing, but you have the responsibility do review all homeworks.
-Normally the homework helper gets help from the teacher assistant and sometimes also the main teacher.
+Normally the homework helper gets help from the teacher assistant and sometimes also the main teacher or maybe someone from alumni.

 ## How students hand in homework